thunderbird/thunderbird-android/docs/engineering/README.md

 milestones into GitHub Feature Issues and GitHub Task Issues.

 External contributors usually start from existing GitHub Feature Issues or GitHub Task Issues.
-If work appears large enough to need a GitHub Milestone Issue, ask maintainers to create one.
+If work appears large enough to need a GitHub Milestone Issue, discuss scope with maintainers before starting.
+Follow the [Contributor Path](delivery-planning.md#contributor-path) when existing issues do not clearly cover the work.

 #### GitHub Feature or Task Issue